Please ensure Javascript is enabled for purposes of website accessibility About APES Platform | IUCN PSG SGA

 OUR TEAM

 Vice chair for the IUCN’s Primate Specialist Group's Section on Great Apes, works on global great ape conservation.
 Dirck collaborates with partners to prioritize sites, actions, and best practices for gorilla, chimpanzee, bonobo, and orangutan conservation.
-Together with Hjalmar Kühl, Dirck co-chairs the A.P.E.S.
-Database Working Group of the PSG-SGA and oversees the activities related to a new project funded by the US Fish & Wildlife Service to strengthen the conservation evidence base for great apes.
-This project aims to leverage data from the IUCN SSC A.P.E.S.
-Database and Wiki to develop insightful products derived from large-scale and global analyses that will help to effectively communicate evidence-based conservation approaches to government decision-makers, conservation practitioners, donors, and private sector stakeholders.
+Together with Hjalmar Kühl, Dirck co-chairs the APES Database Working Group of the PSG-SGA and oversees the activities related to a new project to strengthen the conservation evidence base for great apes.
+This project aims to leverage data from the IUCN SSC APES Database and Atlas to develop insightful products derived from large-scale and global analyses that will help to effectively communicate evidence-based conservation approaches to government decision-makers, conservation practitioners, donors, and private sector stakeholders.

 Isabel Ordaz-Németh